elfcorreia/gameport/README.md

 scanf("%*s");
 gameport_destroy(gp);
 ```

-To build your code you will need to check the instructions of your target platform.
+build your code with the instructions of your target platform.

 ### Display Graphics through a Framebuffer